-Languages is all about communication and understanding.
-During the GCSE course, you will continue to develop your listening, speaking, reading and writing skills.
-You will develop your knowledge and understanding of the language and the countries where that language is spoken.
+Language learning is all about communication.
+Whilst studying a language at GCSE, you will continue to develop your listening, speaking, reading and writing skills.
+You will also develop your knowledge and understanding of the language and the countries where the language is spoken.
 Through the study of a modern foreign language, you will begin to understand and appreciate different countries, cultures, people and communities.
-You will explore the similarities and differences between the foreign language and English and learn how language can be manipulated and applied in different ways.
+You will explore the similarities and differences between the foreign language and English and learn how language can be manipulated and applied in different ways and contexts.